Bus driver: Description

-Bus drivers must have a special license above and beyond a regular driver's licence.
+Bus drivers must have a special license above and beyond a regular driver's license.
 Bus drivers typically drive their vehicles between bus stations or stops.
 Bus drivers often drop off and pick up passengers on a predetermined route schedule.
-In British English a different term, coach driver, is used for drivers on privately booked long-distance routes, tours and school trips.
+In British English a different term, coach driver, is used for drivers on privately booked long-distance routes, tours, and school trips.

-There are various types of bus drivers, including transit drivers, school bus drivers and tour bus drivers.
-Bus drivers may work for a city, public (state and national/federal) governments, school boards, and private enterprises, such as charter companies which run tour buses.
-Coach captains in Australia are frequently freelance sub-contractors who work for various bus and coach companies.
+There are various types of bus drivers, including transit drivers, school bus drivers, intercity bus drivers, and tour bus drivers.
+Bus drivers may work for a city, public (state and national/federal) governments, school systems, and/or private enterprises, such as charter companies that run tour buses or arrange travel between cities for private groups.
+Bus drivers in Australia (referred to as "coach captains") are frequently freelance sub-contractors who work for various bus and coach companies.

-When there is no conductor present, the driver is the sole operator of the service and handles ticketing and interaction with customers, in addition to driving.
+When there is no conductor present, the driver is the sole operator and handles ticketing and interaction with customers, in addition to driving.